California AB 1263 Explained: What Firearm Owners and Estate Sellers Need to Know

 How Mt.
 McCoy Auctions Helps

-This is where working with a knowledgeable firearms auction house matters.
 Mt.
-McCoy Auctions helps sellers identify what they actually have, separate ordinary firearms from restricted or specialized items, document condition and details, handle compliant intake, create accurate descriptions, photograph each item properly, and route sales through the appropriate process.
+McCoy Auctions helps sellers identify what they actually have, separate ordinary firearms from specialized or potentially restricted items, organize collections, document condition and details, photograph items professionally, and help route transfers through the appropriate process.

 Bottom Line